 Natural Safety Barriers

 This is because our strongest, subconscious motivator, our "caveman brain” the amigdula, likes to keep us safe (think survival of the species safe).
-As a result, we naturally strive to fit in, to be accepted, because historically, an outcast human being would have been in critical danger - a life or death situation.
+As a result, we naturally strive to keep patterns in the known, to fit in, to be accepted, because historically, an outcast human being would have been in critical danger - a life or death situation.

 And unfortunately, the uncertainty or unknown circumstances that go with change can subconsciously make us feel unsafe.
 The associated emotions trigger our brains to go into the fight or flight responses that protect us - much quicker than you can logically think about it.